France Work Visa from India: Complete Application Guide for 2026

 - Get your degree certificates sworn-translated into French by a traducteur assermente.
 You can use translators listed on the French Embassy India website.

 - Obtain your police clearance certificate (PCC) from the Passport Seva Kendra.
-This takes 2-3 weeks and is valid for 6 months — time it so it is still valid at your consular appointment.
+Allow 3-4 weeks for processing and time it so it is still valid at your consular appointment.

-- Ensure your passport has at least 12 months validity remaining and at least 2 blank pages.
+- Ensure your passport has at least 6 months validity beyond your intended stay and at least 2 blank pages.

-The moment your employer submits the ANEF application (not when it is approved), log into the TLScontact India portal and book your biometrics appointment.
+Once the work authorization is approved, log into the VFS Global India portal and book your biometrics appointment.
 Long-stay visa appointments typically have 2-4 week wait times.

 New Delhi and Mumbai have the highest demand.
 Bangalore and Chennai often have earlier availability for South Indian applicants.